 5. Invest in Automated Cash Management Technology

 Automated cash management technology is one of the most effective ways to reduce shrinkage in retail.
 Cash management technology reduces the touches that you and your staff have with cash, increasing the security and efficiency of your daily store operations.
-Automation allows you to track cash as it moves through your store from transaction to processing and increases security measures.
-There are automated cash management solutions available to process transactions, count currency, and safely store cash.
+Whether you need to sort, count, or store cash, there’s a technological solution that can help you improve accuracy and protect your assets.